 However, the Shark runs for a long time on its higher setting (the carpet setting).
 You can get over 30 minutes of cleaning time in this mode, whereas a lot of other vacuums run out much quicker on their higher settings.
 And, despite what Shark says, you can often get around 60 minutes when using less power.

 Of course, if you use the Boost trigger, the battery life drops significantly.
-This function is really only designed for the most stubborn dirt – not for extended use.
+We think this function is really only designed for the most stubborn dirt – not for extended use.

 A bonus is that the battery can be removed and swapped, to effectively double the battery life.
 You’ll need to purchase the additional battery separately, as the IZ201UK only has a single battery, but it’s great to have this option if you find that the 40 minutes run-time isn’t enough.
 The battery can also either be left in the vacuum or removed for charging.